php-dev-br/laravel-doc-pt-br/dusk.md

     // Wait a maximum of one second for the link...
     $browser->waitForLink('Create', 1);

-<a name="waiting-for-inputs"></a>

-#### Waiting For Inputs

-The `waitForInput` method may be used to wait until the given input field is visible on the page:

-    // Wait a maximum of five seconds for the input...
-    $browser->waitForInput($field);

-    // Wait a maximum of one second for the input...
-    $browser->waitForInput($field, 1);

 <a name="waiting-on-the-page-location"></a>
 #### Waiting On The Page Location

 When making a path assertion such as `$browser->assertPathIs('/home')`, the assertion can fail if `window.location.pathname` is being updated asynchronously.
 You may use the `waitForLocation` method to wait for the location to be a given value:

     $browser->waitForLocation('/secret');

 The `waitForLocation` method can also be used to wait for the current window location to be a fully qualified URL:

     $browser->waitForLocation('https://example.com/path');